Section six: Elections and referendums

 The remainder of this section only applies during the actual election or referendum period which is defined below.

-For the purpose of this section elections include a parliamentary general election, parliamentary by-election, local government election, mayoral election, Police and Crime Commissioner election, Scottish Parliament election, Welsh, Northern Ireland and London Assembly elections, and European parliamentary election.
+For the purpose of this section elections include a parliamentary general election, parliamentary by-election, local government election, mayoral election, Police and Crime Commissioner election, Scottish and Welsh Parliament elections, and Northern Ireland and London Assembly elections.

 For the purpose of this section a referendum is a statutory referendum (to which the Political Parties, Elections and Referendums Act 2000 (“PPERA”) applies or to which section 127 of PPERA is applied) which includes a UK-wide, national or regional referendum held under the provisions of an Act of the UK Parliament or the Scottish Parliament, but does not extend to a local referendum.

 For a parliamentary general election, this period begins with the dissolution of Parliament.
 For a parliamentary by-election, this period begins with the issuing of a writ or on such earlier date as is notified in the London Gazette.
-For the Scottish Parliament elections and National Assembly for Wales elections, the period begins with the dissolution of the Scottish Parliament or the National Assembly for Wales as appropriate or, in the case of a by-election, with the date of the occurrence of a vacancy.
+For the Scottish Parliament elections and Welsh Parliament elections, the period begins with the dissolution of the Scottish Parliament or the Welsh Parliament as appropriate or, in the case of a by-election, with the date of the occurrence of a vacancy.
 For the Northern Ireland Assembly, the London Assembly and for local government elections, it is the last date for publication of notices of the election.
-For European parliamentary elections, it is the last date for publication of the notice of election, which is 25 days before the election.
 In all cases the period ends with the close of the poll.

 Candidate has the meaning given to it in section 93 of the Representation of the People Act 1983 (as amended) and means a candidate standing nominated at the election or included in a list of candidates submitted in connection with it.